Joy and delight

 ~ trauma informed approach~

-This is a space for those who have known sorrow, who have sat quietly in the room while others celebrated, who have wondered if their own joy still matters - or is possible.
+This is a space for those who have known sorrow, who have wondered if their own joy still matters is possible.

 It is also a space of compassion and community.
 A space to learn how to hold one another’s joys and wounds, without comparison, without shame.